galaxyhikes/Cyclistic/SQL queries.md

 SELECT DISTINCT rideable_type
 FROM year_data

 --- Shortlisting the unique station names from both starting and end locations with 'docked bikes'.
-Result table was saved as 'docked_unique'
+Results table was saved as 'docked_unique'
 SELECT *
 FROM (
 	SELECT